autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 8.md

 - ΔK + ΔU = 0
 	- 	change in potential energy and change in kinetic energy must equal 0 in a closed system
 - total mech. energy is a property of a system, not a single object
-- total energy - sum of kine
+- total energy - sum of kinetic, potential, and internal energies (always conserved)
+- for an open system, energy transfers into/out of a system arre equal
 # 8-3
 # 8-4
 # 8-5